tjhadwin/csci-246-spring2021/misc.md

 * Did this event inspire you to look something up after the event?
 If so, what was it?
 * Did you meet someone new at this event who you could see as a mentor / mentee / collaborator in the future?
 * What is your take-away message from this event?
+* How did the contents of this event relate to our class?
+(Even if not explicitly discussed).

 ## Without Specific Dates

 Each of the following assingments is due one week after the event.
+You can make one submission per category.
+(Note that these assignments show a due date of Monday, 26 April 2021 since the actual event that you attend is not fixed).

 1. Attend one of the CS seminars.
 They are held Mondays 16:10-17:00.
 Please join cs-announce the notification of who is speaking each week (and the WebEx